BradNeuberg/html5-3d-slides/README.md

-This is a 3D slide deck that uses HTML5, CSS3, and a bit of SVG [video](http://vimeo.com/15573974).
+This is a 3D slide deck that uses HTML5, CSS3, and a bit of SVG ([video](http://vimeo.com/15573974)).
 The main idea behind this deck is to be able to 'zoom' into topics to as deep a level as necessary.
 Slides are nested, like an outline.
+Watch a video of it in action:

 The deck itself is teaches HTML5, CSS3, and SVG in a non-linear way; the presenter and those following the presentation can choose how deep or shallow to go on the topics.
 The goal for the slide deck is to have a universal slide deck that can 'accordian' open and closed to fill either a 40 minute session or an all day workshop, kind of like [stretchtext](http://codinginparadise.org/ebooks/html/blog/stretchtext.html).